open-energy-transition/Oh-my-Grid/docs/code-of-mappers.md

+---
+hide:
+  - navigation
+  - toc
+  - footer
+---

-# Code of Mappers
+# **Code of Mappers**

-*For Responsible, Ethical, and Impactful Grid Mapping*
+## For Responsible, Ethical, and Impactful Grid Mapping

 This Code of Mappers outlines the shared values, responsibilities, and safe practices for individuals and organizations participating in grid mapping activities in OpenStreetMap.
-It is designed to safeguard communities, promote transparency, and protect sensitive areas—while enabling open data for global development and energy resilience.
+It is designed to safeguard communities, promote transparency, and protect sensitive areas while enabling open data for global development and energy resilience.

 ---